 9. Riders On The Storm – The Doors

 Another classic song that’s always been on our road trip playlists.
-Riders On The Storm is largely about how we’re a tiny part of a massive, chaotic universe; which is both terrifying and comforting at the same time- but don’t worry about it too much, try to have fun on your trip!
+Riders On The Storm is largely about how we’re a tiny part of a massive, chaotic universe, which is both terrifying and comforting at the same time.

 10. Fast Car – Tracy Chapman

 Tracy Chapman hit it out of the park with Fast Car.
-It’s been a favourite family road trip song for many of us even when we were kids, so there’s a bit of nostalgia there, but it’s also appropriate for a travel playlist because of its “chasing a dream” theme.
+It’s been a favourite family road trip song for many of us even when we were kids, so there’s a bit of nostalgia there, but it’s also appropriate for a travel playlist as it’s all about chasing a dream.
 Sometimes you just gotta get away!

 11. Old Pine – Ben Howard